microsoft/VSSDK-Extensibility-Samples/README.md

 * Add support in Visual Studio for new programming languages
 * Add refactoring or language analyzers to fix and improve code
 * Add a custom project type or new project or item templates
-* Enable high-DPI, theme-aware, and high contrast images and icons in your UI
+* Enable high-DPI/high resolutuion, theme-aware, and high contrast images and icons in your UI
   * For Visual Studio 2013, only high-DPI images/icons are supported; use the below sample High-DPI_Images_Icons
-  * For Visual Studio 2015, samples that demonstrate using the Image Service/Catalog (for high-DPI, theme-aware, and high contrast support) are denoted below with *
+  * For Visual Studio 2015, samples that demonstrate using the Image Service/Catalog (for high-DPI, theme-aware, and high contrast support) are denoted below with * and docs can be found [here] (http://aka.ms/VSImageService)
 * Reach millions of developers via the Visual Studio Gallery

 A quick summary of the samples included here: